-However some sites may have remnant areas of semi-natural flower-rich grassland.
-It is important that these are managed well and are not swamped by seeding or planting with plants that are not indigenous to that site and that might out-compete the original plant community.
+NB.
+Some sites may have remnant semi-natural flower-rich grassland.
+It is important that this is conserved and not swamped by seeding or planting with plants that might out-compete the original plant community.

 RHS: meadow establishment